One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 }

-We also added three operational guards to prevent the offset reset from being possible again without a deliberate multi-step process:
+We also added operational guards so that offset resets in production require a deliberate multi-step process.

 bash — wrapper script: kafka-reset-offsets.sh